The Worst Ways You're Infecting Others and Don't Know It

 Not Sanitizing Your Work Spaces

-…especially when you are sick.
-Always sanitize your work area if you aren't feeling well, especially in co-working spaces.
+I know most of us are working from home, but for those of you with essential jobs, always sanitize your work area, especially in co-working spaces.
 "Wipe down the desk, phone, keyboard and door handles.
 It is a basic courtesy for the health of your coworkers and their loved ones," states Oricoli.

 Using Communal Towels in Guest Bathrooms

 Paper, disposable guest towels aren't just an interior design style statement—they can protect your guests from spreading germs!
-"As a host, if possible, place disposable hand towels in your bathroom to avoid the damp, communal towel," says Oricoli.
-"Your guests will appreciate it."
+You're likely now hosting anyone right now, but if the handyman must come over: "As a host, if possible, place disposable hand towels in your bathroom to avoid the damp, communal towel," says Oricoli.

 Not Wiping Down Gym Equipment